GTK-teaching/RNA-seq/_episodes/03-Sleuth.md

 s2c
 ```

-To help sleuth understand what we wish to do, we will need to trim the relationship table.
+To help sleuth understand what we wish to do, we will need to trim the relationship tabl.e

 ```
 #### NOTE TO STUDENTS: